Ruairi Quinn: Minister for Education: 2011–2014

-On 9 March 2011, Quinn was appointed as Minister for Education and Skills in the new Fine Gael–Labour coalition government.
-In May 2011, he confirmed a U-turn on a pre-election pledge that he would reverse a proposed increase in third level student registration fees, instead providing for a €500 increase in the fee payable by students.
+On 9 March 2011, Quinn was appointed as Minister for Education and Skills in the Fine Gael–Labour coalition government.
+In May 2011, he confirmed a U-turn on a pre-election pledge that he would reverse a proposed increase in third-level student registration fees, instead providing for a €500 increase in the fee payable by students.
 In July 2011, Quinn had again refused to rule out the return of college fees as he acknowledged the funding crisis in the higher education sector.
-The Minister told a meeting of the Higher Education Authority (HEA) the funding crisis in higher education will “not go away” for many years to come.
-Asked if new charges were planned he said: “I honestly can't say.
+The Minister told a meeting of the Higher Education Authority (HEA) that the funding crisis in higher education will “not go away” for many years to come.
+Asked if new charges were planned, he said: “I honestly can't say.
 We are looking for efficiencies in the system at third level. ...
 I have said to Brendan Howlin that I will deliver.”

 In October 2012, Quinn announced the phasing out of the current Junior Certificate programme over the next eight years, to be replaced by a school-based model of continuous assessment.
-He described his plan as "the most radical shake-up of the junior cycle programme since the ending of the Inter Cert in 1991", and claimed the scrapping of the Junior Certificate exams would help the “bottom half” of students.
+He described his plan as "the most radical shake-up of the junior cycle programme since the ending of the Inter Cert in 1991", and claimed the scrapping of the Junior Certificate exams would help the "bottom half" of students.
+This reform was never implemented.

-On 12 October 2012, Quinn, speaking to an audience at an anniversary celebration for St Kilian's German school, said the “demons of nationalism” and “chauvinism” embedded in our cultures would only stay under control if there was a deeper European culture.
-The private school, in Clonskeagh, Dublin, celebrated its 60th anniversary, having been founded after the second World War to cater for child refugees from Germany.
-Between 1945 and 1946, Operation Shamrock, initiated by the Irish Red Cross, resettled over 400 children from postwar Germany, as well as from Austria, France, and United Kingdom.
-Many of the children, some as young as three years old, had lost their parents in the war, while others had their homes destroyed.
-He went on to say “will only stay in the place where they belong if we have more Europe, if we have a deeper Europe, if we have a wider Europe”.
+On 12 October 2012, Quinn, speaking to an audience at an anniversary celebration for St Kilian's German School, said the "demons of nationalism" and "chauvinism" embedded in our cultures would only stay under control if there was a deeper European culture.
+He went on to say they "will only stay in the place where they belong if we have more Europe, if we have a deeper Europe, if we have a wider Europe".

-On 29 January 2013, Quinn launched Ireland's first national plan to tackle bullying in schools including cyberbullying.
+On 29 January 2013, Quinn launched Ireland's first national plan to tackle bullying in schools, including cyberbullying.
 The Action Plan on Bullying set out 12 clear actions on how to prevent and tackle bullying.

-In February 2013, Quinn published legislation to replace the largely discredited state training and employment agency, FÁS, with a new statutory body named SOLAS.
+Quinn was responsible for the Further Education and Training Act 2013, which replaced the largely discredited state training and employment agency, FÁS, with a new statutory body named SOLAS.

-On 2 July 2014, Ruairi Quinn announced his decision to resign as Minister for Education and Skills, which became effective in the cabinet reshuffle on 11 July.
-He also said that he would not be seeking re-election to the Dáil after the next general election.
+On 2 July 2014, Ruairi Quinn announced his decision to resign as Minister for Education and Skills, which became effective following the cabinet reshuffle on 11 July.
+He also said that he would not be seeking re-election to the Dáil after the 2016 Irish general election.

+Post-political activities

+Since 2016, Quinn has sat on various boards, including as chairperson of the Irish Architectural Archive (2020–2023), and as a director of the Institute of International and European Affairs.